 in which $\mu$ and $\nu$ are to be read just as in equation~(\ref{compact}).
-In the preceding expression, the elements, $q^{\mu \nu}$, carry all the three perturbed quantities, $\rho^\prime$, $v^\prime$ and $f^\prime$.
-The next process to perform is to substitute both $\rho^\prime$ and $v^\prime$ in terms of $f^\prime$, since equation~(\ref{compact2}) is over $f^\prime$ only.
-To make this substitution possible, first one has to make use of equation~(\ref{pertef}) to close $v^\prime$ in terms of $\rho^\prime$ and $f^\prime$ in all $q^{\mu \nu}$.
-While doing so, the product term of $\rho^\prime$ and $v^\prime$ in equation~(\ref{pertef}) is to be ignored, because including it will raise equation~(\ref{compact2}) to the third order of nonlinearity.
-By the same token, one also has to take only $\zeta =1$ from equation~(\ref{zeta}).
-Once $v^\prime$ has been eliminated in this manner, one has to write $\rho^\prime$ in terms of $f^\prime$.
-This can be done by invoking equation~(\ref{pertrho}), with the reasoning that if $\rho^\prime$ and $f^\prime$ are both separable functions of space and time, with the time part being oscillatory (all of which are standard mathematical prescriptions in perturbative analysis), then
+The elements, $q^{\mu \nu}$, in equation~(\ref{compact2}) carry all the three perturbed quantities, $\rho^\prime$, $v^\prime$ and $f^\prime$.
+Our next task is to substitute both $\rho^\prime$ and $v^\prime$ in terms of $f^\prime$, since equation~(\ref{compact2}) is over $f^\prime$ only.
+To make this substitution possible, first we have to use equation~(\ref{pertef}) to close $v^\prime$ in terms of $\rho^\prime$ and $f^\prime$ in all $q^{\mu \nu}$.
+While doing so, we ignore the product term of $\rho^\prime$ and $v^\prime$ in equation~(\ref{pertef}), because including it will raise equation~(\ref{compact2}) to the third order of nonlinearity.
+By the same token, we also have to take $\zeta =1$ in equation~(\ref{zeta}).
+Once $v^\prime$ has been substituted in this manner, we write $\rho^\prime$ in terms of $f^\prime$ by invoking equation~(\ref{pertrho}), with the reasoning that if $\rho^\prime$ and $f^\prime$ are both multiplicatively separable functions of space and time, with an exponential time part (all of which are standard prescriptions in any mathematical treatment on standing waves), then

-with $\sigma$ being a function of $r$ only (which extends a crucial advantage in simplifying much of the calculations to follow).
-The exact functional form of $\sigma (r)$ will be determined by the way the spatial part of $f^\prime$ is set up.
-It is known that $\sigma (r)$ is indeed a real function, going as $\sigma (r)=v_0\left(v_0 \pm \beta a_0\right)^{-1}$, when the spatial part of $f^\prime$ is set down as a power series in the WKB approximation~\citep{ray03a,crd06}.
-In any case, since $\rho^\prime$, $v^\prime$ and $f^\prime$ are all real fluctuations, $\sigma$ cannot be anything but real.
+with $\sigma$ being a function of $r$ only, a fact that simplifies much of the calculations to follow.
+The exact functional form of $\sigma (r)$ is determined from the way the spatial part of $f^\prime$ is prescribed, but on general physical grounds we reason that when $\rho^\prime$, $v^\prime$ and $f^\prime$ are all real fluctuations, $\sigma$ should likewise be real.
+We shall corroborate this argument independently in Section~\ref{sec6}, but now we express the elements, $q^{\mu \nu}$, in equation~(\ref{compact2}), entirely in terms of $f^\prime$ as